 Stop by the information kiosk to pick up your “lost child” stickers – so we can reach you in case your children embark on a solo trip – and check out our programme of animal talks and feeds.

 Imagine Marwell Zoo as a walking safari.
-There’s 140 acres of beautiful parkland to explore so you’ll need to allow 4-5 hours for your visit.
+With 140 acres of beautiful parkland to explore, you’ll need to allow 4-5 hours for your visit.
 Stroll around with a patient and watchful eye and imagine that you were trying to see our animals in the wild.